 - brie round

-How to Make Caramelized Onion Bake Brie Crescent
+How to Make Caramelized Onion Baked Brie Crescent

-Start by slicing the onions thinly and adding them to a saute pan with the buttered already melted in it.
+Start the caramelized onion baked bried by slicing the onions thinly and adding them to a saute pan with the buttered already melted in it.
 Stir to coat the onions completely and let cook over medium-low heat for 20 minutes, stirring occasionally.

 When the onions are completely cooked they will completely be a brown caramel color.
 The bottom of the saute pan will start to get a bit of goodness.
 I pour a little bit of water in the pan to help the onions absorb these flavors.

 Lay the crescent rounds sheet out without separating the individual pieces.
 You can also use a crescent sheet or crescent rolls dough.
 I like the shape of the sheet of dough with the rounds as it is closer to square than the sheet or rolls.
 Place the five-inch brie round on the crescent rounds sheet of dough.
 I cut the top of the brie rind off before placing and then spoon the caramelized onions over the top of the brie.

 Wrap the crescent rounds up around the cheese and onions, pulling the strips to completely cover.
 Then pour the remaining butter from the pan over the top of the crescent dough.

 Bake for 12-15 minutes on 325 degrees or until the dough is golden brown.

 Serve the brie with pretzel crackers, regular crackers, or even apple slices.
 Heck, after a few drinks you may just eat it with a fork and a knife.
 This caramelized onion baked brie crescent is amazing.

 If you are not an onion fan or looking for a sweeter rather than savory baked brie option, here are a few ideas for bake brie en crout.